 Buying a car is a big financial decision.
 If you’ve decided on your next vehicle but need help funding the purchase, getting a loan to buy a car is a common solution.

-An auto loan is a conventional way to buy a car, but can you use a personal loan to buy a car as well?
-The short answer is yes, but there are a few caveats you should know before taking out a personal loan for your vehicle purchase.
+An auto loan is a common way to buy a car, but can you use a personal loan to buy a car as well?
+The short answer is yes, but you should know a few caveats before taking out a personal loan for your vehicle purchase.

 Auto loans are installment loans that are used specifically for the purchase of a vehicle, like a car or a motorcycle.
-When you take out an auto loan, you’re agreeing to repay the lender over an agreed-upon timeline for the principal loan balance you’ve borrowed, plus interest.
+When you take out an auto loan, you agree to repay the lender over an agreed-upon timeline for the principal loan balance you have borrowed, plus interest.

-However, since unsecured loans pose a higher risk of default for lenders, you may see higher interest rates and shorter repayment terms for this type of loan.
+However, because unsecured loans pose a higher risk of default for lenders, you may see higher interest rates and shorter repayment terms for this type of loan.

 Pros of financing a car with a personal loan